-Part of this is understandable, an intranet is a business-critical tool and as such, functionality is more imporant than design (or as your IT department may say “looking pretty”).
+Part of this is understandable, an intranet is a business-critical tool and as such, functionality is more relevant than design (or as your IT department might say “looking pretty”).

-However, with the constant evolution of digital technologies and a user base who are more and more expecting the tools they use to look and behave in a way that they are used to, good design is no longer a “cherry on top”.
+However, with the constant evolution of digital technologies and an increasingly demanding user base, good design is no longer a “cherry on top”.
 It is essential to good user experience.

 Benefits of an intranet

-A good intranet can enable better, more consistent communications in your organisation, drive collaboration within workforce, increase efficiency and better align your staff to your business values.
+A good intranet can enable clear and more consistent communications in your organisation, drive collaboration within the workforce, increase efficiency and better align your staff to your business values.

 However, these benefits can only be achieved if your intranet has a good user experience.
-Confusing information architecture or badly designed pages can not only impede the adoption of the intranet but can actually drive user-dropoff.
+Confusing information architecture or badly designed pages can not only hold back the adoption of the intranet but can actually drive user-dropoff.

-User experience consideration very often comes far too late in the process of moving to a new intranet (or reevaluating a current one), when a simple diagram of what journeys you want your users to take or simply asking your users what they want to see can greatly improve usability and user experience.
+User experience consideration very often comes far too late in the process of moving to a new intranet (or reevaluating a current one).
+Making use of a simple diagram asking your users what journey they want to take or what they want to see, can be an accurate solution to improve usability and performance.

 Benefits of good intranet design